 In 1973 I left the GPO to take the position of Chief Engineer at Almonds Bakery, Gain Lane, Thornbury, Bradford.

 On leaving the GPO which had now become separate to telephone division I was asked what I wanted to do with the money in my superannuated account.
 The Government of the time had started a scheme that enabled you to put money into an account which would in time give you an extra pension on top of the standard pension you received at aged 65.
-You paid about 7% of your annual salary into the account.
+You paid 7% of your annual salary into the account.
 Well there was about £170 ( quite a lot of money in those days) in the account.
 I decided to leave the money frozen in the account – the reason why I can’t fully recall.
 However, what an astute decision it has turned out.
-I started drawing the pension in 2008 and it is now worth some £3,000 per year.
+I started drawing the index-linked pension in 2008 and it is now (2023) worth some £3,500 per year.

 From Almonds my engineering career took me to Watmoughs of Idle, Bradford, Telegraph and Argus newspaper, Hall Ings, Bradford then Pickerings Lifts of Stockton on Tees working out of their Leeds office.
 Gregson and Bell, Hall Lane, Bradford.
 Finally as an Engineer Surveyor for Municipal Mutual Insurance later to become Zurich Municipal who I left in late 1997.
 My electrical career had served me well.